- Availability: Available now

 In addition to all the above, we prepare food for our hikers and team with 100% organic veggies purchased from local producers.
 We also cook together with our hikers, a traditional hot stone underground barbecue, called Pachamanca.

 Lares Trek $ Short Inca Trail Trip Overview

-- Trek Type: trekking/hiking, landscape, experiential, adventurous, cultural, colors and flavours
+- Trek Type: trekking/hiking, scenic, cultural, folkloric and informative

 - Season: From March 1st to January 1st